Principles for Hiring a Consultant

 However, my experiences working with facilitation consultants have been very mixed.
 I have experienced facilitation consultants who have empowered me and my team, coached and mentored me, and more than anything else, helped me achieve improvements in performance.
 I have also experienced consultants who, as the old joke goes, “borrows my watch and then tells me what time it is.
 Then walks off with my watch and two days later sends me a bill for the cost of the watch.”
 In these worse-case scenarios the consultants have, in one case, cost me an inordinate amount to time and energy to compensate for their skill deficits and, in another case, the consultant grossly underestimated the complexity of a project costing my team time, money and missed opportunities.
 My experiences led me to develop five principles of consulting.

-In short, I personally believe that most agencies and teams should develop and strengthen their internal ability to design and facilitate meaningful work processes that support performance improvement.
+I personally believe that most agencies and teams should develop and strengthen their internal ability to design and facilitate meaningful work processes that support performance improvement.
 Hiring an external consultant should be reserved for those times when a team does not have the capacity or expertise to manage the processes themselves.
-In those cases, the consultant needs to function as a coach and mentor so that at the end of the consulting relationship, the team is closer to autonomy and self-reliance in the future.
+In those cases, the consultant needs to function as a partner complimenting your skills and acting as a coach and mentor so that at the end of the consulting relationship, the team is closer to autonomy and self-reliance in the future.
 To that end, consulting agreements must clearly specify primary deliverables that include delivering the specific “products and timelines” but also should include secondary outcomes related to developing the capacity of the team.
 This latter competency of building capacity is an area where many consultants fall short in delivering.
 Building capacity works against a consultant’s “repeat business” mentality and also requires a higher degree of functioning and commitment than many consultants are willing (or able) to provide.
-Finally, if you do hire a consultant, it is absolutely critical that s/he not only understands but is willing to enter into your organization and become part of it.
-It is a myth that a facilitation and process consultant is an external neutral observer.
-The least effective consultants that I have seen are willfully clueless about an agency’s vision, thinking, culture and aspirations.
+This point can’t be underscored enough, when you do hire a consultant, it is absolutely critical that s/he not only understands but is willing to enter into your organization and become part of it.